CITM-UPC/MotorMont-S_GameEngine/README.md

 - Link to our GitHub
 - Quit app
 - Display only Transform and Mesh&Texture information
+- Load and save scene option
+- Hierarchy with parenting
+- Delete: select an object in the hierarchy and press supr
+- Parent an object by dragging another to it in the hierarchy
+- View option to change between console and assets folder
+- Mesh option to create different shapes

 ### NOTES
 - Delivery is in release, not debug.
 When we changed to debug, 24 external errors appeared and it wasn't fixed switching C++ versions